digdir/designsystemet/README.md

 ### 3. Publish
 Publish the packages to NPM.
 Make sure you are logged in to your NPM account from the terminal you are trying to publish from.
-Your account also has to be added to the NPM Github organisation.
+Your account also has to be added to the Digdir organisation on NPM.

 `yarn lerna:publish`